awslabs/clickstream-flutter/README.md

 - **isTrackAppExceptionEvents**: whether auto track exception event in app, default is `false`
 - **authCookie**: your auth cookie for AWS application load balancer auth cookie.
 - **sessionTimeoutDuration**: the duration for session timeout millisecond, default is 1800000
+- **globalAttributes**: the global attributes when initializing the SDK.

 #### Configuration update